 - Soup & Sandwich

-In this way, you could probably have a wider variety of dishes if you and/or your family likes that better.
+In this way, you can enjoy a wider variety of dishes if you and your family like that better than repeating more often.

 Want to remember this “3 Simple Ways to Plan Your Dinner Meals” post?
 Pin this to your favorite Pinterest board!